Dhruv1560/Android-App/README.md

-This is my android application and it was made by me
+This is the android application and This APK made with Java, XML, Java script, Firebase, MySQL for database.